“Hello there Kaidus!” A burly man past his prime exclaimed happily.

 “You’ve already done so much for us.
 We shouldn’t impose any longer.”
 The woman answered politely, supporting her husband.

 “Very well.
 We thank you for your generosity.”
-The husband bowed, and accepted the proposal.
+The husband bowed, accepting the proposal.

-Kaidus woke up in the middle of the night.
-He had told Hasen to notify him if anything out of the ordinary occurs.
+Kaidus stirred and quietly woke up in the middle of the night.
+He had commanded Hasen to notify him if anything out of the ordinary occurred.

 Beside him slept his little sister, her tiny hands grabbing onto his left arm.

-The guests were sleeping in Anise’s room for the night, and she had refused their parents, opting to sleep with him instead.
-She slept peacefully, innocent and oblivious of the evil in the world.
+The guests were sleeping in Anise’s room for the night and she had refused their parents, opting to sleep with him instead.
+She slept peacefully, innocent, and oblivious of the evil of the world.
 He had vowed to never let anything happen to her.

-Gently removing her hands so as not to wake her, he got out of bed.
+Gently removing her hands, he got out of bed.